 1. Detailed Project Description/History.
 The proposed development involves after-the-fact lot line adjustments affecting four existing lots.
-Also proposed is the construction of two, three-story, approximately 47 ft.-high office buildings totalling approximately 119,576 sq. ft, approximately 77,000 cu. yds. of grading, parking lots (including surface and subterranean), landscaping and recontouring and realignment of Stevens Creek to accommodate the new development on a 9.82 acre site.
+Also proposed is the construction of two, three-story, approximately 47 ft.-high office buildings totalling approximately 119,576 sq. ft, approximately 77,000 cu. yds. of grading, parking lots (including surface and subterranean), landscaping and recontouring and realignment of a portion of Stevens Creek to accommodate the new development on a 9.82 acre site.
 The site currently contains two office buildings which total approximately 93,480 sq. ft., surface parking lots and landscaping.
 The applicant has indicated that the existing site contains 338 surface parking spaces and the proposed development will result in a total of 712 parking spaces on the project site.

 The site is located on the east side of Stevens Avenue between San Rodolfo and Academy Drive, approximately 1⁄4 mile west of Interstate 5 in the City of Solana Beach.
 Stevens Creek (which is identified as a blue-line stream on a 1924 reprint of a 1904 USGS Map), runs north/south through the eastern side of property, eventually flowing into San Dieguito Lagoon.
 Stevens Creek at this location is an approximately 660 ftlong, 90 ft.-wide open channel containing minimal vegetation.
-The applicant proposes to fill approximately one-half of the existing onsite portion of Stevens Creek, realign and enlarge the streambed to the east of its existing location and enhance the stream with vegetation and drainage improvements.
-The drainage improvements include removal of an existing 36" low-flow diversion pipe which currently diverts dry weather flows past the project site to Academy Drive, thus eliminating these low flows from this portion of Stevens Creek.
+The applicant proposes to fill approximately one-half of the existing onsite portion of Stevens Creek, realign and enlarge the streambed to the east of its existing location, install drainage improvements, revegetate the creek with native riparian vegetation and maintain and monitor the revegetation efforts.
+The drainage improvements include removal of an existing 36" diversion pipe which currently diverts flows past the project site to Academy Drive, thus providing a water source for the proposed riparian revegetation.